Language library

 Reading Base-Library Code

 Do not treat the base library as magic.
-It is part of the Livt environment, and understanding its common pieces will make generated code and test behavior easier to reason about.
+It is part of the Livt environment, and understanding its common pieces will make project and test behavior easier to reason about.

 Summary